 Example: “I have worked with a variety of different systems to maintain patient accounts.
 Some of these were custom to the practices I worked with, while other ones were commercially available such as Microsoft products.
-One of my employers used a CRM System which I was unfamiliar with, but learned very quickly.”
+One of my employers used a CRM system which I was unfamiliar with but learned very quickly.”

 Question: Do you have any experience making debt collection calls?
 If so, what have you found to be the most effective way to get the patient to pay their bill?

 Explanation: The purpose of this question is to see how you will deal with unwanted or difficult parts of the job.
 The key to answering this question appropriately is to be honest.
 If you state that you are comfortable making debt collection calls and are subsequently hired, you will be expected to do this.
-If, in fact, your uncomfortable, this will become a problem at some point, and you and the employer will have to address it.
+If, in fact, you're uncomfortable, this will become a problem at some point, and you and the employer will have to address it.
 It is better to state your objection to this early.

 Example: “To be honest, making debt collection calls is not one of my favorite parts of this job.
 However, I’ve done this in my other roles, and I know how to do it effectively.
-What I have found works best is bonding with the patient and explaining the importance of paying their bills so that our services will continue to be available to them.
-I am skilled in negotiating and can usually create win-win scenarios in which the patient pays all of their bills, or we set up a payment plan they can manage.”
+What I have found works best is bonding with the patient and explaining the importance of paying their bills so that our services can continue to be available to them.
+I am skilled in negotiating and can usually create win-win scenarios in which the patient pays all of their bills or we set up a payment plan they can manage.”

-Question: What have you done at one of your previous jobs to help the organization make money, reduce costs, or save the time it takes to complete a task??
+Question: What have you done at one of your previous jobs to help the organization make money, reduce costs, or save the time it takes to complete a task?

 Example: “During my current job as a medical receptionist, I am always looking for ways to improve processes or reduce the amount of time it takes to perform a specific task.
 One thing I discovered was that our filing system was inefficient.
 It was difficult to classify the files properly, and people had trouble retrieving the files when they were needed.
 I remembered a system we used in my previous role, and I discussed this with the office manager.
 They were very receptive and enabled me to implement the system.
 By doing so, we reduced the filing time by 50% and were able to use the time we saved for other more important tasks.”